 6. What if I have a cancellation, credit, waiver or certificate from a previous purchase that was not booked through Stanford Travel?

 Travel credits and certificates from cancelled tickets that were purchased outside of Stanford Travel can only be exchanged with the original issuing agency or airline of that ticket.
 The traveler can use their travel certificate towards a new ticket from the original issuing agency or airline for university-sponsored travel.
-For more information on ticket credits and waivers, please see the COVID-19 Travel Cancellations and Related Expenses resource.
+For travel plans and expenses that were impacted by COVID-19, visit the Managing Expenses Related to Travel Cancellations resource.

 The Business Expense Team would approve reimbursement as long as they demonstrate that the original ticket was purchased prior to the June 15 policy.
 Please note that, at their local discretion, some schools or units may have stricter policies with regard to approving reimbursements.
 It’s also important to add that these travelers will need to register their trip manually into the Travel Registry, since it is being booked outside of Stanford Travel.

 7. Can I book travel for a future date right now?

 Although the university has restricted travel, travel may still be booked now to occur in the future, but it is important to note that the trip may need to be rescheduled or cancelled for a number of reasons, including:

 - The university may decide to extend the travel restriction past your trip date.